-When Bob launched the "Captain Cosmic" show in 1977, he asked me to come on the show to talk about THE SPACE GIANTS, and asked me — a clueless teenager — for suggestions for other programs to run on "Cosmic."
+When Bob launched the "Captain Cosmic" show in 1977, he invited me to come on the show to talk about THE SPACE GIANTS, and asked — a clueless teenager — for suggestions for other programs to run on "Cosmic."
 This was the kind of guy that Bob was.
-After the death of my Mom in 1979 (my Dad was already deceased), Bob became a surrogate family member to me, and kept me in his thoughts and called me when he found opportunities for me, and put up the money to launch my short-lived "Godzilla Fan Club."
+After the death of my Mom in early 1979 (my Dad was already deceased), Bob became like a surrogate family member, kept me in his thoughts, called me when he found opportunities for me, and put up the money to launch my short-lived "Godzilla Fan Club."

 Bob phoned me one day, and told me to call a woman at Bill Graham Presents, who was looking for recordings of "monster sounds" to play before a Day on the Green concert.
 "The Monsters of Rock" (featuring AC/DC and Ted Nugent).
-So, I dubbed some sound effects from a couple of Japanese LPs, and got paid in cash and four backstage passes.
-Bob also offered me an interview for an intern Cameraman position at KTVU — I turned it down for fear of somehow blowing it and disappointing him.
+So, I dubbed some sound effects from a couple of Japanese LPs, and was paid in cash and four backstage passes.
+Bob also offered an interview at KTVU to intern for a Cameraman position — which I turned down for fear of somehow blowing it and disappointing him.

-Now that I look back on it, Bob Wilkins was more than a surrogate family member, like an uncle, he was more like a father.
+Looking back on it now, Bob Wilkins was more than a surrogate family member, like an uncle, he was more like a father (well, a cool Step Dad, really).
 He means the world to me, and always will.
 Not for the shows he did, or being my favorite Horror Host of all time, but for the kind and generous man that he was, and will continue to be in my heart, for as long as I live.

 Bob also meant a lot to so many others, more that you can imagine.
-So, if you were a fan of Bob Wikins and grew up with "Creature Features," or were lucky enough to know him as a friend, please send your respects at his Official MySpace page or at the Official Bob Wilkins website — thank you.
+So, if you were a fan of Bob Wikins and grew up with "Creature Features" and "Captain Cosmic" or were lucky enough to know him as a friend, please send your respects at his Official MySpace page or at the Official Bob Wilkins website — thank you.